bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   Types in the decorator must be represented as string literals.
-E.g. ``"str"`` represents string type, ``"typing.List[int]"`` represents an array of integers, etc. Module name ``typing`` must be explictly used when defining generic types.
+E.g. ``"str"`` represents string type, ``"typing.List[int]"`` represents an array of integers, etc. Module name ``typing`` must be explictly used when defining generic types in the decorator.

 Type annotations defined in the decorator may be used to override unsupported type hints in plan headers.
-But the main application of the decorator is to define custom enums based on lists of names of plans and devices or string literals.
-Support for custom enums is integrated in functionality of Queue Server, including type validation and string conversion.
-If parameter type defined in the annotation includes custom enum type based on plans or devices, all plan or device names passed to the parameter that match the names used in type definition are converted to references to plans and devices in RE Worker namespace.
+But the main application of the decorator is to define custom enum types based on lists of names of plans and devices or string literals.
+Support for custom enum types is integrated in functionality of Queue Server, including the functionality such as type validation and string conversion.
+If a parameter type defined in the annotation decorator is using on a custom enum types, which are based on lists of plans or devices, then all strings passed to the parameter that match the names of plans and devices in enum definition are converted to references to plans and devices in RE Worker namespace.
 The lists of names of plans and devices or string literals may also be used by client applications to generate user interfaces (e.g. populate combo boxes for selecting device names).

 .. code-block:: python